justnonamenoname/lifeticle/readme.md

 At one time, people struggled to understand the motion of planets, and there were various ideas.
 When the correct understanding of their motion was established, other ideas fell away as less accurate.
 It is unclear why the idea of the lifeticle did not become the main focus earlier.
 It is simpler, and in some ways, even more banal, in contrast to the absurd notion of flying angels and a religious paradise.
-If the human body is made of something, then that something does not disappear after death and existed before birth.
+The human body is made of something, then that something does not disappear after death and existed before birth.
 If you, as a lifeticle, did not exist before your birth, then no matter what happened in the world, you could not have come to exist in it.
-A theory is important to know to the same degree as it's important to know what comes after death, and to the same degree as survival is important.
+It is as important to know the theory as it is to know what happens after death and to understand the importance of survival.

 In our time, cryonics should become the primary approach in matters of death.
 Regardless of life extension technologies.